 Good choice for every level

 Beginners will greatly benefit from starting out on a fully loaded product such as the Nitro Mesh Kit.
-The mesh heads really make a difference in technique development and future proof your investment.
+The mesh heads really make a difference in technique development and to future proof your investment.
 The cool thing is that you also get a two-zone snare for the all-important rim trigger that is very common.
-The fact that you also get a genuine kick pedal with a tower pad is very good news, since the bass drum is one of the most important aspects of drumming.
+The fact that you also get a genuine kick pedal with a tower pad is very good news (since the bass drum is one of the most important aspects of drumming).

 More experienced players will definitely appreciate these features.
 Also, the fact that you can adjust the tension on the skins is another plus for those that have explored how it affects their playing.
 I’m pretty sure they will equally appreciate the quality sounds included in the module and the fact that it’s easy to plug into any kind of external sound bank for easy exploration.

 This electronic kit is a lot quieter than an acoustic, but be aware that vibrations still travel through floors and walls.
-I recommend a thick rug or maybe even a rubber mat to reduce the possibility of complaints, if you have neighbors who live below you.
+I recommend a thick rug or maybe even a rubber mat to reduce the possibility of complaints if you have neighbours who live below you.